moby/moby/docs/sources/examples/running_riak_service.md

 ## Create a supervisord configuration file

 Create an empty file called `supervisord.conf`.
-Make sure it's at the same directory level as your Dockerfile:
+Make sure it's at the same directory level as your `Dockerfile`:

     touch supervisord.conf